Roberto Baggio: Media and popular culture

 In 1994, Italian satirist Corrado Guzzanti parodied Baggio's advertisement for Italian Petrol Company IP prior to the 1994 World Cup.
 Italian poet Giovanni Raboni composed the sonnet "Lode a Baggio" in a tribute to him.
 He has been referenced in several songs, such as "Baggio, Baggio" by Lucio Dalla, "Marmellata n.
 25" by Cesare Cremonini and "Baggio" by Miles Kane.

-Baggio has featured in two Italian commercials which reference his infamous penalty miss in the 1994 World Cup final.
+Baggio has featured in two Italian commercials which reference his penalty miss in the 1994 World Cup final.
 The first was made for Wind in 2000, and shows Baggio scoring the final penalty to win the tournament.
 The second, made for Johnnie Walker in 2001, showed how he managed to conquer his grief from the miss by believing in himself and scoring the equalising penalty against Chile in the 1998 World Cup.
 He has featured in several Diadora commercials, as he endorsed their products.
 In July 2017, Diadora teamed up with Baggio once again to launch the new Signature Match Winner RB Capsule Collection.

 Baggio is popular in Japan, and has held close ties with the country since his conversion to Buddhism.
 He has endorsed several Japanese football video games, such as Human Entertainment's Super Formation Soccer 95: della Serie A, and Sega's Virtua Pro Football and Let's Make a Soccer Team!.
 An animated version of himself appeared in the Japanese football cartoon Captain Tsubasa, best known in Italy as Che Campioni: Holly & Benji.

 In the Channel 4 sitcom Father Ted, Baggio (and Alessandro Costacurta) is mentioned during the 1995 episode "Grant Unto Him Eternal Rest" by Father Dougal McGuire (portrayed by Ardal O'Hanlon), who, when prompted to say the last rites in Latin, ends up saying the footballers' names.
 (This stems from Graham Linehan and O'Hanlon being fans of Football Italia).
 In the music video for the 2010 World Cup song "Waka Waka (This Time for Africa)" by Shakira, footage of Baggio's goal against Spain and his penalty miss from the 1994 World Cup are shown.